muratk5n/thirdwave/en/README.md

 ---

-Why not - Pakistan surely needs energy..
-A developing country, why should they give up on their energy for a war indirectly triggered by the West
+Why not - Pakistan certainly needs energy..
+A developing country, why should they give up on their energy needs for a war "encouraged" by the West

 The Independent: "Pakistan’s prime minister Imran Khan has struck a